Introduction zoonoses

 Coxiella burnetiiQ-Fever

-Erysipelothrix rhusiopathiaeErysipeloidCaused by the bacteria Erysipelothrix rhusiopathiae.In humans, it could cause Erysipeloid (skin infections), and sometimes joint inflammation and heart valve inflammations are exceptional.In humans, it could cause Erysipeloid (skin infections), sometimes joint inflammation and heart valve inflammations are exceptional.Contamination could take place through direct contact with ill animals and carriers.
-Moreover, animal-related and materials could induce the disease.
+Erysipelothrix rhusiopathiaeErysipeloidCaused by the Erysipelothrix rhusiopathiae.In humans, it could cause Erysipeloid (skin infections), and sometimes joint inflammation and heart valve inflammations are exceptional.In humans, it could cause Erysipeloid (skin infections), sometimes joint inflammation and heart valve inflammations are exceptional.Contamination could take place through direct contact with ill animals and carriers.
+Moreover, animal-related products and materials could induce the disease.
 The pathogen is outside the contagious organism.
-For example immersion liquids from sheep come in direct contact with skin scratches.Yearly new cases are between 100 and 1000.
+For immersion liquids from sheep come in direct contact with skin scratches.Yearly new cases are between 100 and 1000.

-Escherichia coli (e-coli)Enterohemorrhagic Escherichia coli EH EC, VTEC, E. coli 0157:H7, Hamburger disease.E. coli is part of the Enterobacteriaceae family, genus Escherichia.
+Escherichia coli (e-coli)Enterohemorrhagic Escherichia coli EH EC, VTEC, 0157:H7, Hamburger disease.E. coli is part of the Enterobacteriaceae family, genus Escherichia.
 These bacteria survive months in the soil and weeks in water (survive better at low temperatures).Bovines (especially milk cattle) are carriers of these nonpathogenic intestinal bacteria without becoming ill.
 Also in sheep is EHEC isolated from the intestines.
 There are two cases of EHEC isolation from horses.An EHEC infection could be without symptoms, mild diarrhea, or bloody diarrhea.
 Hemorrhagic colitis is characterized by the sudden appearance of heavy stomach cramps, sometimes with vomiting, and without fever.
 After 24 hours follows watery diarrhea that becomes bloody after one to two days.
 The symptoms stay generally between two to nine days (with four days on average) and disappear naturally.
 Contamination with the Coli bacteria could lead to the disease HUS, of which the consequences could be very severe.
-HUS could be an example that leads to the breaking down of blood cells and damage to the kidneys, the worst consequence is paralysis.Consumption of insufficiently heated beef (on a barbecue).
+HUS could be an example that leads to the breaking down of blood cells and damage to the kidneys, the worst consequence is paralysis.Consumption of insufficiently heated (on a barbecue).
 Milk consumption, (surface) water, and vegetables (radish) are associated with EHEC infections.
 EHEC 0157 seems to be acid-tolerant.
 Transmission through contact with (manure from) contaminated cattle is considerable.
 Lastly swimming in contaminated water is a source of infection.
 Transmission from human to human is important, especially in families and daycare.In slaughterhouses, 10% of the researched bovines are EHEC proven.
 One in ten examined farms had the presence of infection between 0-22%.
 Specific about infections of HUS and HC is still needed.
 Estimations show that the Netherlands has 30 new HUS patients every year.
 In some cases, HC is a multiplying facture of 20 used resulting in 610 per year.

-HantavirusHantavirusOrthohantavirus, BunyaviridaeOrthohantavirus is part of the so called `hemorrhagic fevers'.
-In Europe is the most common for the `Nephropathia epidemica', a relatively mild species in relation to other forms of the orthohantavirus.Gnaw animalsThe symptoms are apparent approximately one to four weeks after contamination.
+HantavirusHantavirusOrthohantavirus, BunyaviridaeOrthohantavirus is part of the so called `hemorrhagic fevers’.
+In is the most common for the `Nephropathia epidemica’, a relatively mild species in relation to other forms of the orthohantavirus.Gnaw animalsThe symptoms are apparent approximately one to four weeks after contamination.
 The symptoms could be fever possibly above 40 °C or shivers (flu-syndrome), headache, muscle or back pain, and possibly sight problems and/or eye aches, very typical but not lasting.
-Individuals who had the Orhohantavirus become resistant since they have developed antibodies.The contamination happens in airways, by inhalation of the , particles present from a bite or faeces of contaminated gnaw animals.
+Individuals who had the Orhohantavirus become resistant since they have developed antibodies.The contamination happens in airways, by inhalation of the virus, particles present from a bite or faeces of contaminated gnaw animals.
 The infected gnaw animal itself does not get the disease itself but stays a carrier of the virus.
 Therefore the faeces excreted by those carriers throughout their whole lives are the biggest source of .
 Cases of orthohantavirus take place when the local population of gnaws animals is in high numbers and simultaneously contaminated by the virus.
 Contaminated soil and dead gnaw animals could also function as sources of infection.
 There is no proof that humans could infect each other with the orthohantavirus.The illness is found more in males than in females and it is rarely present in children younger than 10 years.
 The disease is picked up in bushy areas.

 Influenza virusInfluenzaFluInfluenza is caused by the influenza virus.
 There are three types: A, B, and C. Actually, flu is a different name for influenza, an acute infectious disease that affects the airways.
 In daily usage flu is the collective name for several diseases.There are indications that pigs and other animals such as birds and seals function as reservoirs for influenza A viruses.The symptoms could be deviating from asymptomatic to fatal.
 Asymptomatic influenza starts with sudden fever, cold shivers, overall sickness, tracheobronchitis, sore throat, headache, muscle ache and fatigue.
 Acute stadia lasts three to seven days.
 As a complication viral pneumonia takes place.
 This can be caused by total pulmonary edema.
 These complications are partly responsible for the death caused by influenza.
 Moreover, a secondary bacterial infection (mainly S. aureus) from the pharynx could be fatal.Transmission takes place by droplet infection, thus respiratory and indirect contamination through contaminated materials.
 Human gatherings cause relatively more infections.

-Leptospira interrogansLeptospirosis (Weil's disease)Syndrome/disease of Milkings feverLeptospirs are thin spirochaete, part of the leptospira interrogans.
+Leptospira interrogansLeptospirosis (Weil’s disease)Syndrome/disease of Milkings feverLeptospirs are thin mobile spirochaete, part of the leptospira interrogans.
 There are more than 200 species.Gnaw animals, especially rats, mice, cattle (even-toed ungulates) and dogs could be carriers.
 Ferrets could also get leptospiroses.The symptoms of Leptospirosis could deviate from mild to severe characteristics (Weil syndrome).
 The fever from bovines has similar symptoms in humans as the normal flu.
-Symptoms of Weil's disease could be a sudden heavy headache, fever, muscle and joint aches, photosensitiveness, nausea and vomiting.
+Symptoms of Weil’s disease could be a sudden heavy headache, fever, muscle and joint aches, photosensitiveness, nausea and vomiting.
 Sometimes it can be liver and kidney problems such as jaundice.
 The recovery in humans takes a long time from six months to a year unless it is treated with antibiotics in the early stages.Gnaw animals especially rats form an important reservoir for all kinds of serotypes.
 Carriers themselves do not necessarily have to suffer because of the infection.
 The infection route goes from urine, materials, or soil to injuries or mucous membranes that function as entrances in humans.
 The biggest risk group is staff members with a lot of animal-based contacts (rats and cattle) or indirect through contaminated materials and water.The number of new incidents are yearly between 1 and 99.

 RabiesvirusRabiesRabies virus comes from the family Rhabdoviridae, genus Lyssavirus.
 This family has four known serotypes of which two relevant in the Netherlands: (I) the classical rabies virus present in foxes (serotype 1) and (II) The European Bat Lyssa (EBL)- virus present at-bats (close correlated to serotype 4, the Duvenhage virus present in African bats).Rabies is primarily a disease for mammals; very prone to develop are: foxes, wolfs, and jackals, and relatively prone are bats, hamsters, marmots, cats and bunnies.
 The least prone to it are dogs, sheep, goats and horses.
 In addition, rabies is also found in ferrets and the risk of human contamination is the highest in countries where dogs are endemically contaminated with rabies.Rabies can be divided into two types based on clinical symptoms: rabies furiosa and rabies paralytica.
 Patients with the first type have hyperactivity and cramp symptoms while the paralytical progressive paralysis takes place.
 The rabies paralytica is sometimes wrongly diagnosed as the Guillain-Barré syndrome.
 In the course of the disease, different stages could be distinguished: incubation time, prodromal phase (prior to the disease), neurological phase, coma, and death.A bite from contaminated animals (dog, cat, fox, cattle, bat or deer) or through small injuries (skin lesions) saliva can reach subcutaneous tissues and muscles.
 Next to that, the infection can take place through healthy mucous membranes.
 Contamination from human to human is very rare but animal-based takes place by bites or suckling.In the Netherlands the bats in 1987 were the only rabies reservoir mainly carried by the serotine bat.